 Every year a distinct parade theme is chosen.
 Master puppeteer Alex Kahn suggests a theme, which is then approved by Fleming.
 Not only does the theme influence costume choices, but is the inspiration for the performance that leads the procession.
 Many themes have been in direct response to national events.
 In 2001, following the 9/11 terrorist attacks, they chose the theme “Phoenix Rising,” with the hope of lifting the spirit of New Yorkers.
 Similarly in 2005, after Hurricane Katrina, the theme was “New Orleans Mourned…and Reborn!”
 Fleming invited all displaced New Orleans residents to gather at the parade, which included a series of giant lanterns depicting New Orleans landmarks.

 Due to Hurricane Sandy, 2012 was the first time the parade was ever cancelled, and it caused the parade to suffer major financial losses.
 It was uncertain if a 2013 parade would be possible, but thanks to a successful Kickstarter campaign it was brought to life with the theme “Revival!
 Hallelujah Halloween!
 Bring Halloween Back to NYC!”
-Last year’s theme was “the Garden of Earthly Delights,” and corresponding puppets included unfurling blossoms and tempting fruits, as well as a giant Tree of Life.
-This year, we can’t what’s in store on the 31st when “Shine a Light!” makes its way across the Village streets.
+2015’s theme was “the Garden of Earthly Delights,” and corresponding puppets included unfurling blossoms and tempting fruits, as well as a giant Tree of Life.
+This year, we can’t what’s in store on the 31st when “Cabinet of Curiosities: An Imaginary Menagerie” makes its way across the Village streets.

 Today the parade is the largest of its kind in the world and attracts over two million spectators and 60,000 participants.
-Get all the info on this Saturday’s parade right here.
+Get all the info on tomorrow’s parade right here.

 - NYC Trick-or-Treat: The Best Neighborhoods for Sweets and Scares